Main settings (kor-elf-shield.toml)

 By default ["stderr"]

 Description A list of locations for logging errors.
 For example, the logger could not record some data.
 You can specify several paths.
 The path must be absolute.
 The relative path will cause an error!
-You must specify .log at the end.
+It must be indicated at the end .log.

-The exception of "stdout" and "stderr" is data output to the console.
+The exception "stdout" and "stderr" is the output of data to the console.

-If we change the standard value, it is recommended to view and edit the /etc/logrotate.d/kor-elf-shield file to the new paths.
+If we change the standard value, we recommend that you view and edit the file /etc/logrotate.d/kor-elf-shield to the new paths.

 Examples